dotnet/docs/docs/core/tutorials/library-with-visual-studio.md

 Add a console application that uses the class library.
 The app will prompt the user to enter a string and report whether the string begins with an uppercase character.

-1. Add a new .NET Core console application named "ShowCase" to the solution.
+1. Add a new .NET console application named "ShowCase" to the solution.

    1. Right-click on the solution in **Solution Explorer** and select **Add** > **New project**.